hhf112/cft/README.md

 Currently only functions as a native linux CLI and only for C++ files.

+- [ ] Railway server hosting with basic frontend for portable use.
 - [ ] Competitive Companion Orchestration
 - [ ] Configurable build flags
 - [ ] Configurable template